sergioaten/demo-terraform/README.md

 terraform plan
 ```
 Should return `No changes.
 Infrastructure is up-to-date.`

 7. Destroy the resources, this command will prompt you to confirm the deployment, type `yes` to confirm
 ```bash
 terraform destroy
 ```

+---

+> [!IMPORTANT]
+> Make sure your resources have been properly disposed of by running terraform destroy.
+Remember that resources cost money.